 Shuswap Water Quality Data and Highlights

 The Shuswap Watershed Council wants to make it easier for you to learn about the water quality in our watershed.

 Annual water quality summary reports

-The SWC has completed its second annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2017.
+The SWC has completed its third annual report on water quality in the Shuswap watershed: see Water Quality Summary Report for 2018.

 Water quality reports for the Shuswap watershed were also developed in 2012 and 2013 by the Shuswap Lake Integrated Planning Process.
 Find the SLIPP reports.

 Much of the water quality data that is collected in the Shuswap watershed – and all across the province – is kept in a provincial government database.
 The database is called the “Environmental Monitoring System” or EMS.
 You can access water quality data from it using a web reporting tool.